Rethinking Louisville’s soccer brand

 Essentially, the crest is a disassembled clip art flag slapped on a shoddy pentagon with lazy typography.
 And purple.

 Logos are full of contradiction.
 They need to be fresh and new while maintaining historical equity.
 Keep it simple and make it say everything.
 They need to be bold and agile.
 It has to look good tiny, but make it bigger.
 The logo needs to be a tangible memento that captures Louisville’s ineffable spirit.

-Victor Hammer’s 1953 design of the seal of the City of Louisville is one of the most beloved and revered designs in Louisville.
+Victor Hammer’s 1953 design of the seal of the City of Louisville is one of the most revered and enduring designs in Louisville, beloved to this day.
 The stars are insignificant (as stated above), but the fleur-de-lis design and typography are perfect.